Can we just file this one under “would you please stop saying that.”

 And here is the real irony.
 All those Halloween-phobic Christians that insist upon calling their Halloween events “Fall festivals” are more in line with the pagan label than those of us who celebrate Halloween.
 There is no denying that nearly every human culture in history has had a day of the dead that aligned with religious fall festivals, but the church in one of her early great missionary efforts denounced the day of the dead and replaced it with a day for those who never die.

 In fact, our custom of dress up quite possibly comes from the power encounter that drove the demon Crom Cruich from the shores of Ireland.
 Tradition tells us that Patrick in the power of God destroyed the idol of Crom Cruich on Samhain, the day of the dead (October 31).
-When nothing evil happened to Patrick, the Crom Cult that demanded human sacrifice to appease their bloodthirsty fertility god lost its hold on the people.
+When nothing evil happened to Patrick when he struck and broke the idol with his cross, the Crom Cult that demanded human sacrifice to appease their bloodthirsty fertility god lost its hold on the people.
 Because Patrick and his company literally mocked the demons and false gods, similar to the way Elijah mocked Baal, the mocking of evil through dressing up in costumes that ridiculed the “gods” and forces of darkness became part of the new custom for Celtic Christians on October 31.
+(Note, update 2017: Since writing this I have not found the source where I originally read of the dressing up as a mockery, though I did read it years ago, however I have found more discussion of the relation of dates Halloween.
+Interestingly, the October 31 date does not seem to have been especially or universally important to European Pagans, though some maintain that it was in Ireland.)

 No doubt in the early days some people blended the customs and the meanings, but we still have every reason to make any and every day about life rather than death.